0EnIgma1/0EnIgma1/README.md

 ### Hello y'all 👋
+This is Naveen
+I'm an AI enthusisast and a cosmo geek
+Willing to bring a change in the world
+I'm currently a student learning and honing my skills I'm currently learning about waveguide holographic optics .
+.
+.
+.
+CERTIFICATIONS

 <!--
 **0EnIgma1/0EnIgma1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.